 We will meet you at the airport and then transfer to the Hotel which is close to the multitude of shopping centers and restaurants.

-Early morning enjoy the spectacular 360 degree mountain view with sunrise and the Annapurna glacier.
-After breakfast, We will trek back same route through MBC, Deurali and back to Bamboo village.
+Early morning, enjoy the spectacular 360-degree mountain view with sunrise and the Annapurna glacier.
+After breakfast, We will trek back the same route through MBC, Deurali and back to Bamboo village.

 Trek back same way to the end of Chhomrong village, then walk steep downhill to reach Jhinudanda.
 You can visit also the hot spring which is near by Modhi Khola.